syncfusion-content/blazor-docs/blazor/radio-button/getting-started.md

 ![Blazor RadioButton Component](./images/blazor-radiobutton-component.png)

-> You can also explore our [Blazor RadioButton example](https://blazor.syncfusion.com/demos/buttons/radio-button?theme=bootstrap5) that shows how to present and manipulate data.
+> You can also explore our [Blazor RadioButton example](https://blazor.syncfusion.com/demos/buttons/radio-button?theme=bootstrap5) that shows how to configure the radio button in Blazor.

 ## See Also